mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 link.
-The implant is a brain with at least Advanced complexity and can communicate directly with the Traveller’s brain, normally in a conversational manner, but optionally through the installation of a remote- initiated biological avatar control interface (RIBACI) between the brains.
+The implant is a brain with at least Advanced complexity and can communicate directly with the Traveller’s brain, normally in a conversational manner, but optionally through the installation of a remote-initiated biological avatar control interface (RIBACI) between the brains.
 A robot brain implant is size-limited and cannot include a brain bandwidth upgrade until two Tech Levels beyond its indicated Tech Level.